Home Blog 7 Ways ERP inventory management add-ons can save time and money

 2. Reduce stock investment

-Many ERP systems are great at inventory control: ordering items, updating stock levels and raising purchase orders.
-However, they often lack the necessary analytical tools to recommend what and how much stock you should actually carry.
+Many ERP systems excel at inventory control, ordering items, updating stock levels and raising purchase orders.
+However, they often lack the necessary analytical tools to recommend the stock you need and in the right quantities.

-If you consider your current stock levels, can you be sure you have availability to meet customer demand?
-Additionally, how do you know you haven’t invested too much capital in goods sitting on warehouse shelves?
+Consider your current stock levels.
+Can you ensure you have the availability to meet customer demand?
+How do you know you haven’t invested too much capital in goods with little or no demand?

-Optimising your stock levels can lead to increased profitability.
-If you can lower your inventory levels and improve inventory turnover, you’ll free up working capital (and opportunity costs) and reduce your carrying costs.
-But you don’t want to do so at the expense of causing stockouts.
-So the key is to prioritise the SKUs you hold based on their demand and cost to your business.
+Optimising your stock levels can increase profitability.
+Lowering inventory levels of stock that won’t sell improves inventory turnover, frees up working capital (and opportunity costs) and reduces your carrying costs.
+However, you don’t want to do so at the expense of causing stockouts.
+The key is to prioritise the SKUs you hold based on their demand and cost to your business.

 3. Redistribute stock across multiple locations, instead of buying more

 Businesses with more than one warehouse can take stock optimisation to the next level by optimising inventory levels across all locations.
-For example, if demand for woollen sweaters is high in one region but low in others, it makes sense to move the sweaters to the warehouse serving the ‘high-demand’ area.
-This prevents surplus stock from adding up in the other locations.
-It also lessens the reliance on external supplier networks and frees up working capital.
+For example, if demand for woollen sweaters is high in one region but low in others, it makes sense to move the sweaters to the warehouse serving the ‘high-demand’ area rather than ordering new stock.
+This prevents surplus stock from accumulating in other locations.
+It also reduces the reliance on external supplier networks and frees up working capital.

 4. Take full advantage of all sales opportunities

 Many ERP inventory management modules use basic rolling average calculations to forecast demand.
-Often such demand forecasting methods cannot take into account seasonality or trends.
-And if you fail to spot upcoming sales opportunities, you may not have adequate stock to capitalise on customer demand.
+These demand forecasting methods cannot account for seasonality or trends.
+If you fail to spot upcoming sales opportunities, you may not have adequate stock to capitalise on customer demand.

-By utilising statistical demand forecasting techniques (provided by inventory optimisation software), you can improve the accuracy of your forecasts and plan for demand peaks.
-EazyStock is designed to recognise both seasonality and trend patterns, adjusting forecasts daily, which updates your replenishment recommendations.
+By using statistical demand forecasting techniques (provided by inventory optimisation software), you can improve the accuracy of your forecasts and plan for demand peaks.
+Software like EazyStock is designed to recognise seasonality and trend patterns.
+It adjusts forecasts daily and updates your replenishment recommendations, setting data-led reorder points and safety stock levels.
 Consequently, you’ll always be able to make the most of demand surges and prevent costly stockouts and backorders.

 5. Prevent money wasted on excess and obsolete stock

-Accurate demand forecasting will also stop a build-up of surplus stock.
+Accurate demand forecasting also prevents a build-up of surplus stock.
 By tracking the demand for every inventory item in your portfolio, EazyStock calculates its current position in its product life cycle.
 The risk of excess and obsolete stock is highest as products leave the maturity stage and hit decline.
-EazyStock will spot these demand changes and adjust reordering parameters accordingly, thus reducing the risk of costly excess and obsolete stock.
+EazyStock spots these demand changes and adjusts reordering parameters accordingly, reducing the risk of costly excess and obsolete stock.

 6. Reduce the bullwhip effect in supply chain management

-The bullwhip effect is when a slight fluctuation in demand at the top of the supply chain has an augmented effect on the demand forecasts further down.
+The bullwhip effect occurs when a slight fluctuation in demand at the top of the supply chain has a magnified impact on demand forecasts further down the supply chain.
 For example, if a bike shop sells more of a specific SKU than usual, it may increase its demand forecast and place a larger order from its regional distribution centre (RDC).
-The RDC may then increase its demand forecast based on the retailer’s new order quantity, not the actual demand.
-Based on the RDC’s new forecast, the central warehouse may do the same.
-The result is over-inflated demand forecasts and consequential surpluses in stock at each stage of the supply chain.
+The RDC may then increase its demand forecast based on the retailer’s new order quantity, rather than actual demand.
+Based on the RDC’s new forecast, the central warehouse may follow suit.
+The result is overinflated demand forecasts and consequential stock surpluses at each stage of the supply chain.
 Like the cracking of a whip, the increase in demand starts small but grows down the line.

 7. Reduce ordering costs

-Many suppliers place contractual constraints around order quantities, which can inhibit cost-effective purchasing.
+Many suppliers impose contractual constraints around order quantities, which can inhibit cost-effective purchasing.
 Automated stock replenishment software can help by considering these factors when recommending your daily replenishment needs.
-For example, suppose you have a minimum order quantity t hit, or simply want to fill up a shipping container.
-In that case, EazyStock will identify the most cost-effective items to add to the order based on upcoming demand requirements.
+For example, suppose a supplier has a minimum order quantity, or you want to fill up a shipping container.
+In that case, EazyStock will look at items with upcoming demand and identify the most cost-effective items to add to the order.

-Advanced ‘price break’ functionality can also help you determine whether ordering larger quantities at a lower ‘price per unit’ will offset the costs of carrying more inventory and the risk of it being surplus to demand.
+It’s essential to understand whether supplier offers are cost-effective.
+Advanced ‘price break’ functionality can help you determine if ordering larger quantities at a lower ‘price per unit’ will offset the costs of carrying more inventory and the risk of it being surplus to demand.

 Enhanced inventory management functionality with ERP add-on software